Seasonal Flu Vaccine Injury Attorneys in Sioux City, Iowa,

-One of the most common vaccine injuries resulting from the flu vaccine are injuries to the shoulder and surrounding structures and tissue where the shot is given.
-These are known as Shoulder Injury Related to Vaccine Administration, or “SIRVA” injuries and can result in a variety of symptoms including:
+One of the most common vaccine injuries resulting from the flu vaccine is injuries to the shoulder and surrounding structures and tissue where the shot is given.
+These are known as Shoulder Injury Related to Vaccine Administration, or “SIRVA” injuries, and can result in a variety of symptoms including:

 Arm Pain Shoulder Dysfunction Limited Range of Motion or Lack of Flexibility Inflammation Shoulder Bursitis Granuloma Tendinopathy Adhesive Capsulitis Frozen Shoulder Post-Injection Inflammatory Reaction Neurological Disorders And More.
 Click Here to Read More About SIRVA

 Have You Suffered a Vaccine Injury from The Flu Shot?

 In addition to SIRVA Injuries, we help people who have suffered certain kinds of injuries following the seasonal flu (influenza) vaccine.
 The conditions are autoimmune disorders causing damage to the nervous system, mainly Guillain-Barré Syndrome (GBS) or one of its subtypes called acute inflammatory demyelinating polyneuropathy (AIDP), Miller-Fisher syndrome, acute motor axonal neuropathy (AMAN), and acute motor and sensory neuropathy (AMSAN).